roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-19 ****** byCathartico© Beardman didn't last much longer.
+Beardman didn't last much longer.
 He only thrust into her wet mouth a few more times before his balls were ready to explode.
 Following Lineman's lead, he simply stepped away from the slut before shooting his load.

  Finally, Greyhair had reached his boiling point as well.
 With a loud grunt, his cock started jerking.
 He pushed the ginger slut off his lap but didn't turn her around to spurt his cum onto her face.
 He simply left the bonus whore lying on the ground.